7 Books That Permanently Changed How I Think and Work

 I used to treat sleep as negotiable.
 "I'll sleep when I'm dead."
 "Five hours is enough if I drink enough coffee."
 Walker demolished every excuse with terrifying data.

 This book is why I now track my sleep with an Oura Ring and treat my 10:30 PM bedtime as non-negotiable.
-Not because I'm disciplined—because Walker scared the hell out of me.
+Not because I'm disciplined, but because Walker scared the hell out of me.
+It's also why I wrote about energy management.
+Sleep isn't a productivity hack.
+It's the foundation everything else is built on.

 7. The Mom Test by Rob Fitzpatrick